 Doorstep Co-Director & Co-Founder

 Jade is a Brixham-local, a Dartington graduate and holds an MA in Applied Theatre from the University of Exeter.
-Jade also works for Theatre Royal Plymouth and teaches for the University of Plymouth.
+Jade also works for Theatre Royal Plymouth.
 Jade co-parents the Participation & Progression strands of our work, which includes our participatory groups and Foot in the Door mentorship scheme.

 Doorstep Co-Director & Co-Founder